How authors made camera-ready copy before modern computers

 While the BBC Microcomputer was being developed, my husband and I were asked by Prentice Hall Publishers to produce a book to accompany it.
 The book was called Basic Programming on the BBC Microcomputer.

-I was so entranced by IBM's text editing system that I really wanted to use the most up-to-date technology for drafting and finalising the manuscript.
+I was so entranced by IBM's text editing system that I really wanted to use something similar for drafting and finalising our manuscript.

-So we had to improvise word processing.
-We were probably among the earliest in the world to write a book on a computer.
+We had to improvise word processing.
+We were probably among the earliest, if not the earliest, in the world to write a book on a computer.

 For writing the drafts of the book, my husband soldered together a simple computer from a kit plus various bits and pieces.
 It had 32K of memory.
 (Yes, only 32K!
 These were the early days of computing and everything was very basic indeed.)
 The kit computer was the best available for our purposes at the time!
 There seemed to be wires everywhere.

 Our separate monitor was tiny.
-The typeface was green, made up of dots, and the background was black.
+The typeface was green, made up of obvious dots and the background was black.

 Our draft printouts were on a dot-matrix printer.
 Its typeface was made up of a small number of dots, hence the name.
 The printouts were legible but too crude for camera-ready copy for a book.